Silver Surfer: Tainting Eden Chapter 3

 “Who are you?!”

-“My, my, my, you have grown something feeble in your waning years, haven’t
+laughed once more.
+“My, my, my, you have grown something feeble in your waning

 “Oh I am, Norrin Radd, I am.”

-true form, charging forward, pillars of energy lashing outward from my
+seeing the Beast’s true form, charging forward, pillars of energy lashing

-anything I had ever experienced in all my long years since I became herald to
+out quicker than anything I had ever experienced in all my long years since I

-Galactus.
-He rose another hand and all I could do was watch, the fires burning
+became herald to Galactus.
+He rose another hand and all I could do was watch,

 Continued in Tainting Eden Chapter 4